 As we mentioned above, the corner preserving term can decrease the curve length and impose regularization on the level set function.
-Therefore, we can drop the length term in Chan-Vese model and only use the corner preserving term.
-Solving high order nonlinear is usually difficult, since the stability condition is more restrictive.
+Therefore, we can drop the length term in the Chan-Vese model and only use the corner preserving term.
+Solving high order nonlinear equations is usually difficult, since the stability condition is more restrictive.
 We will describe the numerical scheme in the next section.

 3. Semi-Implicit Numerical Scheme.
-Equation (2.7) and (2.6) are fourth order nonlinear equations.
-For the numerical implementation, if we apply an explicit numerical scheme, the nonlinear high order equation usually requires a time step $dt \sim dx^4$, which leads to very slow convergence.
+Equation (2.5) and (2.4) are fourth order nonlinear equations.
+For the numerical implementation, if we apply an explicit numerical scheme, the nonlinear high order equation usually requires a time step $dt \sim dx^4$, which leads to very slow evolution.
 If we attempt a fully implicit numerical scheme, then solving the nonlinear implicit equation at each time step is difficult.
-As a result, semi-implicit schemes are preferred for this kind of equations.
-We consider the numerical scheme introduced by Smereka, Salac and Lu [26, 29] for the curve evolution by surface Laplacian of mean curvature.
+As a result, semi-implicit schemes are preferred for this kind of equation.
+We consider the numerical scheme introduced by Smereka, Salac and Lu [27, 30] for the curve evolution by surface Laplacian of mean curvature.
 Although this method has been discovered and implemented numerically in the literature in these papers, a rigorous proof of convergence remains new.
-We extend the scheme in [26, 29] to general cases, and prove convergence of the time stepping scheme.
+We extend the scheme in [27, 30] to the more general cases studied here, and prove convergence of the time stepping scheme.

-For simplicity, we write the equation (2.7) as $\phi_t = S(\phi)$.
+For simplicity, we write the equation (2.5) as $\phi_t = S(\phi)$.
 We add a bilaplacian stabilization term to both sides of the PDE and obtain with β a positive constant.
 To distinguish the exact solution from the numerical solution, we use upper case and bold characters for the numerical solution, lower case for the exact solution.
 In other words, we write Φ^k , \mathbf{h}^k , ∇{Γ} and Δ{Γ} for the numerical equation at the kth step, while φ^k , h^k , ∇{Γ} and Δ{Γ} for the exact solution at time $k \cdot dt$.
 Let $e^k = \phi^k - \Phi^k$ denote the discretization error.
 Taking the left side bilaplacian at the new time level and the entire right side at the old time level, we obtain which is equivalent to